 Restaurants in Larimer Square

 Early arrivals can take a short 5-minute (3 blocks) walk to Larimer Square and celebrating 50 years since its revitalization.

 Within this historic downtown Denver block is a selection of the greatest independent and chef-driven restaurants on a single block in America, draped beneath its signature lighted canopy.

 For a Mediterranean inspired menu featuring local ingredients, don’t miss Rioja with its simple décor and exhibition kitchen.
 The inspiration behind the menu is award-winning Executive Chef/Owner Jennifer Jasinski and her talented presentation of various options including artisan cheese plate, Spanish octopus farfalle, grilled kampache, and Colorado lamb two ways.

-TIP: Ladies night is Wednesday featuring $4 champagne cocktails — and how can you resist a casually elegant and romantic setting like Corridor 44?
+TIP: Ladies night at Corridor 44 is Wednesday featuring $4 champagne cocktails — and how can you resist a casually elegant and romantic setting like Corridor 44?